 The Senegal international spent two seasons on the south coast and scored 21 goals in 67 games in the Premier League for the Saints.

-The African star moved to Liverpool in a £34m deal from Southampton in the 2016 summer transfer window as Jurgen Klopp finally landed the attacking midfielder.
+The forward moved to Liverpool FC in a £34m deal from Southampton in the 2016 summer transfer window as Jurgen Klopp finally landed the attacking midfielder following much speculation.

-Mane has scored 14 times in 47 games in the Senegal national team after the winger made his debut in 2012.
+Mane has been a regular fixture in the Senegal national team since making his debut in 2012.

 Sadio was born in Sedhiou, Senegal in 1992.